 Did Spitzer Subaru go above and beyond, provide exceptional service, or support causes that are important to you?
 We'd love to hear about it.

-We've been nationally recognized for our dedication to our community and the Subaru Love Promise.
+We are honored to be nationally recognized by Subaru of America, Inc. for our dedication to living the Subaru Love Promise.

 Did Spitzer Subaru go above and beyond, provide exceptional service, or support causes that are important to you?
 We'd love to hear about it.